5 Tips for Travel Nurses to Have a Healthy Work-Life BalancePosted On June 29, 2017

 - Know your big WHY.

 Yes it can B crazy chaotic emotional rollercoaster!!!
 I love what I do ..which means I take the very good with the very bad!! #nurselife

 — TarheelRN (@tarheel_rn) June 4, 2017

-There will be times when you’ll doubt about your decisions or even ask yourself why you chose to be a travel nurse.
+There will be times when you’ll doubt about your decisions or even ask yourself why you chose to be a travel nurse, but remember that every travel RN job is different.
 Pause for a while and know why you are doing what you are doing.
 Surround yourself with positive people and thoughts to think clearly.

 Are you ready to explore what travel nursing has in store for you?
 Contact one of our recruiters today at 800.299.8132 or email us at firstname.lastname@example.org.